-The principal cause for In Vitro Fertilization (IVF) to not be successful is the failure of the embryo(s) to implant in the uterus after transfer.
+The principal cause for In Vitro Fertilization (IVF) not being successful is the failure of the embryo(s) to implant in the uterus after transfer.
 It is unclear why this should be, but various modifications of the In Vitro Fertilization (IVF) treatment have been tried to improve the chances of implantation.
 One of these is Blastocyst Culture.

-A nice looking day 5 blastocyst with an ICM, inner cell mass or stem cells, a blastocyst cavity (C) and a ring of outer cells, known as trophectoderm, that will develop into the future placenta.
+A nice looking day 5 blastocyst with an ICM, inner cell mass or stem cells, a blastocyst cavity (C), and a ring of outer cells, known as trophectoderm, that will develop into the future placenta.

 Picture of a very nice looking day 6 "hatching" blastocyst.
 This is where the blastocyst begins to break out of its shell (zona pellucida), getting ready for implantation on cycle day 6-1/2 from fertilization.

 Growing embryos in the laboratory is a difficult process and the longer that they remain in culture the greater is the chance that some or all of the embryos produced by the In Vitro Fertilization (IVF) process will not survive.
 On the other hand, in an excellent IVF laboratory with an experienced and skilled embryologist, many embryos will survive to day 5-6 or the blastocyst stage and are believed to have a greater chance of implanting.
 Using new and advanced blastocyst culture methods, the ability to grow embryos to the blastocyst stage has significantly improved.
 Said differently, only the "best of the best" embryos make it to the blastocyst stage.
 Since blastocysts are "very good embryos" they tend to freeze and thaw very well.